ÐãÐãÖ±²¥

 ÐãÐãÖ±²¥ Norms / Medals of Marcellin

-Our Medals of Marcellin are back in 2025!
 Each fortnight at each Primary campus, one person will be drawn out of the raffle and receive a small prize for living out our ÐãÐãÖ±²¥ Norms.
-Congratulations to Will (Marian Campus) who was the Week 1 winner of our raffle!
-Each raffle ticket received is swapped for a token and the Guild with the highest number of tokens at the end of the term wins a prize for the whole Guild!
+Congratulations to Taylor, Eva and Katelyn (Week 6 Lavalla) and James (Week 7 Marian), who were our recent winners!
+Each raffle ticket received is swapped for a token, and the Guild with the highest number of tokens at the end of the term wins a prize for the whole Guild!

 URSTRONG